malium/GAF/README.md

 - Finish to comment all.
 - Add more debbuging tools.
 - Make everything truly cross-platform.
+- Add other resources importer/exporters in order to make it more versatile.

 # How to contribute?
 Well I will apreciate a lot any contribution to make this project better.
 I will provide a mail to ask me anything about it or if you want to comment something.